 In rescue, volunteers feel this frustration from parents.
 We get yelled at.
 We hear “No, not my kids—my kids are good around dogs.”
 Or we get the ultimatum “Fine, I’ll go to a breeder.”
 If your family really wants a dog, we want you to make it happen.
 And whether it be a dog that is young or old, purebred or rescue, your child’s safety is paramount.

 To be clear, DIBS does adopt to families with kids—but it depends on the dog, and it depends on the kids.
-We ask anyone with kids who is looking for a dog to read the following articles and play devil’s advocate with themselves.
+We ask anyone with kids who are looking for a dog to read the following articles and play devil’s advocate with themselves.
 Ask: Would my kid do this?
 What would I do if my child did that?
-Be thorough and diligent in your self talk.
+Be thorough and diligent in your self-talk.
 The end result could be any or all of the following:

 - Better child safely